Do you like handling and managing money? If yes, pursuing a career as a financial planner or adviser might be the right choice for you!

-A Bachelor of Business (Financial Planning) program remains updated with the latest industry requirements and can take up to four years of full-time study.
-A bachelor's degree in finance may lead to management level positions and chartered financial planning jobs.
+A Bachelor of Business (Financial Planning) program remains updated with the latest industry requirements.
+It can take up to four years of full-time study.
+A bachelor's degree in finance may lead to management-level positions and chartered financial planning jobs.

 Undertaking a diploma-level financial advisor course is the best way to get into entry-level positions, such as a junior financial advisor or a client service officer.

-A Diploma in Financial Planning incorporates everything, including building strong relationships with clients, determining their goals, and providing them with a range of financial plans and solutions.
+A Diploma in Financial Planning incorporates everything, including building strong relationships with clients, determining their goals, and providing them with various financial plans and solutions.

-6. What Are The Skills Required To Become A Financial Planner in Australia?
+6. What Skills Required To Become A Financial Planner in Australia?